Extension from Precoloured Sets of Edges

 \begin{claim} \ $|V_\Delta|>|V_3|$. \end{claim}

 \begin{proof} Consider the set~$F$ of edges in $E(G)\setminus M$ with one end-vertex in~$V_3$ and the other in~$V_\Delta$.
-The subgraph with vertex set $V_3\cup V_\Delta$ and edge set~$F$ is bipartite; we claim it is acyclic.
-For suppose there exists an (even) cycle $C\in F$.
-By induction, we can extend the precolouring of $E(G)\setminus M$ to $G-C$.
-But then we can further extend this colouring to the edges of~$C$, since each edge of~$C$ is adjacent to only $\Delta-1$ coloured edges, and even cycles are $2$-edge-choosable.
+The subgraph with vertex set $V_3\cup V_\Delta$ and edge set~$F$ is bipartite; we assert it is acyclic.
+For suppose there exists an (even) cycle~$C$ with $E(C)\subseteq F$.
+By induction if $\Delta(G-E(C))\ge17$ and by Proposition~\ref{obs:delta+2} if $\Delta(G-E(C))\in\{15,16\}$, we can extend the precolouring of $M$ to $G-E(C)$ using the palette~$\MK$.
+But then we can further extend this colouring to the edges in~$C$, since each edge in~$C$ is adjacent to only $\Delta-1$ coloured edges, and even cycles are $2$-edge-choosable.